ytechie/ytechie-blog/src/documents/draft-posts/how-we-produce-the-msdevshow-podcast/index.html.md

 ### Hardware

 You might think this is the most important part, and you'd be partially right.
 For our mics, we copied [TWiT](http://twit.tv/), and use the [Heil PR-40](http://www.amazon.com/gp/product/B00PQYBRNY?tag=ytechie-20).
-At ~$330, it's pricey related to other mics, but cheap compared to the computer you're plugging it into.
+At ~$330, it's pricey relative to other mics, but cheap compared to the computer you're plugging it into.

 ![Heil PR-40](heil-pr-40.jpg)